jincheng-yang/jincheng-yang.github.io/users/jcyang/teach/index.md

 #### Mentees

-- 2018 Spring: Yan Cheng, on the topic of Probability and Martingale
+- 2018 Spring: **Yan Cheng**, on the topic of Probability and Martingales
-- 2019 Spring: Trey Minor, on the topic of Differential Equations and Dynamical Systems
+- 2019 Spring: **Trey Minor**, on the topic of Differential Equations and Dynamical Systems
+- 2020 Spring: **Yongqi Pang**, on the topic of Statistics and Data Analysis

 </div>